paul-hammant/tbd/content/index.md

-- Teams should become adept with the related [branch by abstraction](/branch-by-abstraction/) technique for longer to achieve changes, and use [feature flags](/feature-flags/) in day to day development to allow for hedging on the order of releases (and other good things - see [concurrent development of consecutive releases](concurrent-development-of-consecutive-releases/))
+- Teams should become adept with the related [branch by abstraction](/branch-by-abstraction/) technique for longer to achieve changes, and use [feature flags](/feature-flags/) in day to day development to allow for hedging on the order of releases (and other good things - see [concurrent development of consecutive releases](/concurrent-development-of-consecutive-releases/))

 - Development teams can casually flex up or down in size (in the trunk).
 Proof?
 [Google do Trunk Based Development](/game-changers#google-sharing-their-trunk-usage-2016) and they have **25000 developers and QA automators** in that trunk.

-- People who practice the **Github-flow branching model will feel this is quite similar** (there's one small difference).
+- People who practice the [Github-flow branching model will feel this is quite similar](/alternative-branching-models#github-flow)
+  (there is one small difference).

-- People who practice the Gitflow branching model will find this **very different**, as will many developers used to the popular ClearCase, Subversion, Perforce, StarTeam, VCS branch models of the past.
+- People who practice the Gitflow branching model will find this **very different**, as will many developers used to the popular ClearCase, Subversion, Perforce, StarTeam, VCS [branching models of the past](/alternative-branching-models/#legacy-branching-models).

 - [Many publications](/publications/), including the best-selling Continuous Delivery book promote Trunk Based Development - this is not even controversial any more.